derekhuggens/Surfs_Up/README.md

     return jsonify(temps=temps)
 ```

-I was not happy with the original plain Python text used to create the landing page, so I imported `from flask import render_template` and created an HTML file titled `template.html` in a folder titled "templates" within the same directory as the Flask python file `app.py`.
+I was not happy with the original f-string Python text used to create the landing page, so I imported `from flask import render_template` and created an HTML file titled `template.html` in a folder titled "templates" within the same directory as the Flask python file `app.py`.
 Below is the HTML code for the new landing page with the more interactive HTML links using `<a href="url">link text</a>`.

 ```html
 <!DOCTYPE html>